Retire in Philippines

 What advice do overseas retirees have for others considering retiring abroad?

 "The life here is somewhat chaotic and unorganized.
 I miss the clean streets and organized living of Canada.
 I find the poverty disturbing.
 The Filipino men can be abusive to their wives and drink way too much alcohol.
 Last week an out of town family group abandoned a little 4 year old girl where we sit at the beach.
 She didn't even have clothes.
-That bothers me," commented one retiree living in Prudential Village, Daliao, Davao City, Philippines.
+That bothers me," said a retiree who moved to Prudential Village, Daliao, Davao City, Philippines.

 What are the most challenging aspects of retiring in Philippines?